 Again, these correlations do not imply causation.
 But there are good reasons to take them seriously.
 The World Development Report (2018) notes that toxic stress in the early years can undermine lifelong health, learning, and behavior, because the hormones associated with the fight-or-flight response, such as cortisol, can inhibit physical growth and the children’s susceptibility to illness.
 It is also the case that these hormones can impair the development of neural connections in parts of the brain that are critical for learning.

-Brain scan from a non-neglected child with an average head size (left) in comparison to a scan from a child suffering from severe sensory-deprivation neglect (right) – Perry (2002)10
+Brain scan from a non-neglected child with an average head size (left) in comparison to a scan from a child suffering from severe sensory-deprivation neglect (right) – Perry (2002)11

 Similarly, parenting interventions that promote skills and knowledge among parents have shown positive effects on domestic violence.
-In Liberia, for example, a program that provided training in positive parenting and non-violent behaviour reduced violent punishment drastically (Sim et al. 2014).12
+In Liberia, for example, a program that provided training in positive parenting and non-violent behaviour reduced violent punishment drastically (Sim et al. 2014).13

 Evidence from a range of countries shows that there is a correlation between violence against children and educational outcomes.
 These correlations are strong and hold for different forms of victimization.
 In some cases there is evidence of causal relationships; but even in contexts where causality is not clear, these correlations are important because they show that different forms of hardship often converge on some of the most vulnerable members of society.